PeterCamilleri/CX16/utilities/assist_16/README.md

 zp, abs | The Z and N flags.
-zpi     | The A and Y register, Z and N flags. zpy     | The A register and the Z and N flags.
+zpi     | The A and Y register, Z and N flags. zpy     | The A register and the Z and N flags. zx, abx | The Z and N flags. zy, aby | The Z and N flags.

 *Example:*